kavisha3012/flutter-exercise/06-loop/README.md

 Input N: 10

 Expected Output:
-Natural numbers from 10-1 in reverse:
+Natural numbers from 10-1 in reverse: numbers
 10,
  9,
  8,